loopin-project/loopin-docker/README.md

 # LooPIN Containers

 This repository contains the Dockerfiles for the LooPIN containers used for our official templates.
-Resulting containers are available on [Docker Hub](https://hub.docker.com/u/runpod).
+Resulting containers are available on [Docker Hub].

 ## Changes

 The containers `serverless-automatic` and `sd-auto-abdbarho` have been removed from this repository.
-The worker replacement can be found in the [runpod-workers/worker-a1111](https://github.com/runpod-workers/worker-a1111) repository.

 ## Container Requirements

 ### Dependencies

-The following dependencies are required as part of RunPod platform functionality.
+The following dependencies are required as part of LooPIN platform functionality.

 - `nginx` - Required for proxying ports to the user.
 - `openssh-server` - Required for SSH access to the container.
 - 'pip install jupyterlab' - Required for JupyterLab access to the container.

-### runpod.yaml
+### loopin.yaml

-Each container foulder needs to have a runpod.yaml file.
+Each container foulder needs to have a loopin.yaml file.
 This file will contain version info as well as services to be ran.
-The runpod.yaml file should be formatted as follows:
+The loopin.yaml file should be formatted as follows:

 ```yaml
 version: '1.0.0'